mfreema5/HUM380-GameDesign/Bibliography/When the experiment is over - Deploying an incentive system to all the users.md

-#&ldquoWhen the Experiment Is over: Deploying an Incentive System to All the Users
+#&ldquo;When the Experiment Is over: Deploying an Incentive System to All the Users

 Farzan, Rosta, Joan M. DiMicco, David R. Millen, Beth Brownholtz, Werner Geyer, and Casey Dugan.
-2008. &ldquoWhen the Experiment Is over: Deploying an Incentive System to All the Users.&rdquo In *Proceedings of the Symposium on Persuasive Technology, In Conjunction with the AISB*. http://www.quilageo.com/wp-content/uploads/2013/07/When-the-experiment-is-over.pdf.
+2008. &ldquo;When the Experiment Is over: Deploying an Incentive System to All the Users.&rdquo; In *Proceedings of the Symposium on Persuasive Technology, In Conjunction with the AISB*. http://www.quilageo.com/wp-content/uploads/2013/07/When-the-experiment-is-over.pdf.

 ###Who is the author?